A Hybrid Statistical Learning Framework for Capability-Based Decision Support in Manufacturing: Manufacturing Decision-Support Workflow

 \subsection{Deployment and Integration}

-To illustrate the framework in practice, Table~\ref{tab:dimetra_stats_final} presents representative outputs for selected dimensions, highlighting the integration of statistical capability analysis with UC-Cap–based risk estimation and decision support.
-The score is defined as $\text{Score} = 100 \times p$, where $p$ is the predicted probability of process nonconformance produced by the UC-Cap model.
+To illustrate the framework in practice, Table~\ref{tab:dimetra_stats_final} presents representative outputs for selected dimensions, highlighting the integration of statistical capability analysis with UC-Cap based risk estimation and decision support.
+The score is defined as $\text{Score} = 100 \times p$, where $p$ is the predicted capability-decision risk produced by the UC-Cap model.
 Risk levels are derived from $p$ using predefined thresholds that partition the risk space into low, medium, and high regimes.

 The results reveal three distinct decision regimes.
 Low-risk cases correspond to stable and capable processes, requiring no intervention, while high-risk cases exhibit clear statistical failure modes (e.g., insufficient capability or poor yield) and warrant immediate corrective action.
 Medium-risk cases capture more nuanced scenarios, including distributional deviations (e.g., skewness or non-normality) and latent risks identified by the model despite acceptable classical capability metrics.
 These examples highlight that satisfactory capability indices alone do not guarantee low risk, demonstrating the added value of probabilistic modeling beyond deterministic threshold-based criteria.